 Water filter pitchers use granular activated carbon to bind with, and trap contaminants.
 According to the EPA (Environmental Protection Agency) activated carbon filters are one of the most efficient ways to remove radiological, chemical, and microbial contaminants.
 This is because they are highly porous and provide a large surface area to which contaminants may be attached easily.4

 Some models of water filter pitchers could also remove lead.
 In general they change the taste, color, and odor of water.
-Of late, attention is being paid to the removal of certain cancer-causing chlorinated materials like chloroform, polychlorinated biphenyls, polyvinyl chloride, and carbon tetrachloride, that
+Of late, attention is being paid to the removal of certain cancer-causing chlorinated materials like chloroform, polychlorinated biphenyls, polyvinyl chloride, and carbon tetrachloride, that could be removed with the help of a filter pitcher, but there isn’t sufficient proof for this.5

 However, it’s important to remember that these filters need to be changed regularly.
 Carbon filters have a capacity, beyond which it “dumps” increased levels of chemicals back in the water.
 Unless changed regularly, carbon filters might get fouled with contaminants and allow the growth of bacteria.
 So, while these filters are efficient, be sure to change them on time.6